Financial Aid

 Students are responsible for filing properly completed forms by the published priority dates.
 Failure to complete the process in the required time may jeopardize eligibility for assistance.
 Students must also provide all documentation requested by the Student Financial Services Office.
 Failure to comply may result in a denial or cancellation of assistance.
 Financial aid is awarded on the basis of financial need and academic standing and is subject to federal, state, and University policies.
 Any change in a student’s enrollment, financial, marital, or residential status must be reported promptly to the Student Financial Services Office.

 The Student Financial Services Office uses the information provided on the financial aid application to determine the amount of family resources which should be available to the student for University expenses.
-Among the factors used in the analysis are: family and student income; assets; taxes; the number of people in the household; the age of children; the age of the older parent; and the number of matriculated children in any University.
+Among the factors used in the analysis are: family and student income; assets; taxes, and the number of people in the household.
 Students with unusual financial circumstances or need, may document their special circumstances in writing by contacting the Office of Student Financial Services.
 Financial aid information is considered confidential.

 Students selected for verification by the federal processor upon completion of the FAFSA form, may be asked to submit additional documentation to the Student Financial Services Office.
 Documentation may include a Verification Worksheet and copies of the student’s and spouse’s (if applicable) most recent IRS tax return transcript and W-2s.